 SENG Model Parent Discussion Group

-Registration is now open for the winter parent group!
+Registration is now open for the spring parent group.
 Parenting a gifted child comes with unique joys and challenges.
 During this eight week group, for two hours each week you will have an opportunity to talk with other parents of gifted children.
 Discussion topics include:

 • Characteristics, Identification, and Identity Formation